Skip to main content

 Doctor of Osteopathic Medicine

-DoctorThe Marian University College of Osteopathic Medicine (MU-COM) recognizes the power of the osteopathic medical philosophy, which treats the root cause of illness, not just symptoms, and promotes a lifetime of wellness.
+DoctorThe Marian University Tom and Julie Wood College of Osteopathic Medicine (MU-WCOM) recognizes the power of the osteopathic medical philosophy, which treats the root cause of illness, not just symptoms, and promotes a lifetime of wellness.
 Indiana's newest medical school welcomed its first class in August 2013.
-MU-COM combines the strengths of the osteopathic philosophy and Marian University's rich Catholic and Franciscan history.
+MU-WCOM combines the strengths of the osteopathic philosophy and Marian University's rich Catholic and Franciscan history.

 Guiding Principles and Practice

-It is the expectation of the Marian University College of Osteopathic Medicine (COM) that all members of our community model the Franciscan Values, and interact with one another in an ethical, respectful, and professional manner.
+It is the expectation of the Marian University Tom and Julie Wood College of Osteopathic Medicine (MU-WCOM) that all members of our community model the Franciscan Values, and interact with one another in an ethical, respectful, and professional manner.
 These values are reflected in Marian University and COM policies and expectations (minimum technical standardscode of professional ethicscode of student rights and responsibilities, and professional conduct policy) and the Guiding Principles and Practice policy, which provides greater detail on our expectations for COM faculty, staff, students, and administrators.

 • Act in accordance with the Franciscan Values.
 This includes respecting the Dignity of the Individual for others (faculty, peers, staff, faculty, and administration), including their rights, values, lifestyles, opinions, and religious, ethnic, and socioeconomic backgrounds, and choices, even when they differ from your own.